Viral hemorrhagic septicemia: Transmission

-Symptoms
+Clinical Signs

 Fish that become infected experience hemorrhaging of their internal organs, skin, and muscle.
-Some fish show no external symptoms, but others show signs of infection that include bulging eyes, bloated abdomens, bruised-looking reddish tints to the eyes, skin, gills and fins.
+Some fish show no external signs, but others show signs of infection that include bulging eyes, bloated abdomens, bruised-looking reddish tints to the eyes, skin, gills and fins.
 Some infected fish have open sores that may look like the lesions from other diseases or from lamprey attacks.

 There may also be a nervous form of the disease where fish are constantly flashing and showing abnormal behaviour.

 Diagnosis

 Field diagnosis

 Living fish afflicted with VHS may appear listless or limp, hang just beneath the surface, or swim very abnormally, such as constant flashing circling due to the tropism of the virus for the brain.

 External signs may include darker coloration, exophthalmia ("pop eye"), pale or red-dotted gills, sunken eyes, and bleeding around orbits (eye sockets) and at base of fins.

 Genetics researchers at the Lake Erie Research Center at the University of Toledo are developing a test that will speed diagnosis from a month to a matter of hours.